docker/docs/desktop/dev-environments/create-compose-dev-env.md

 ---
 description: Dev Environments
 keywords: Dev Environments, share, collaborate, local, compose
-title: Create a Compose Dev Environment
+title: Create an advanced dev environment
 ---

-Use Dev Environments to collaborate on any Docker Compose-based projects.
+Create an advanced dev environment such as a microservice with a server, proxy and DB.

-As with a simple Dev Environment, you can create a Compose Dev Environment from a:
+As with a simple dev environment, you can create a more advanced dev environment from a:
 - Git repository
 - Branch or tag of a Git repository
 - Subfolder of a Git repository